Climbing the "white cloud" hill

-Bach Van hill area.
+Bach Van Hill area.
 Photo: THANH CHINH

-View the plains from above
+Viewing the plains from above.

 THANH CHINH